 3. Lots of distractions

 When I say distractions, I definitely don’t mean video games.
 They should be taken away in all cases, together with the books and movies.
-Also, if you are sick of stopping your ride for changing their clothes and washing their faces, again and again, take these away immediately.
+Also, if you are sick of stopping your ride by changing their clothes and washing their faces, again and again, take these away immediately.
 I remember this one time when Ethan vomited so many times in a row that I had to wash his clothes in a public bathroom of a random gas station.
 If you’ve had similar terrible incidents, you definitely want to take precautions.

 - “I Spy,” also kept them focused on the scenery, route, and away from nausea.
 Surely the best tip to prevent car sickness during road trips.